First Session, May 20-June 26, 2019

-Students will be assigned to read short stories by writers such as Anton Chekhov, Jhumpa Lahiri, Raymond Carver and Lydia Davis.
+Students will be assigned to read short stories by writers such as Anton Chekhov, Jhumpa Lahiri, Raymond Carver and Lucia Berlin.
 Students will also be assigned to read the seminal book on fiction-writing, The Art of Fiction by John Gardner.
 There will be short writing assignments tied to these readings.

 Each student in the class will write two short original works of fiction.
 Each story will be treated in a workshop setting.
 The workshop is designed to both acknowledge the positive attributes of a story as well as identify areas of a story that might be improved.
 Any short story written for this class should run from 5-12 pages (typed, double-spaced), though said story might be a little shorter or a little longer.
 No novel excerpts, please.

 Students will also be asked to write a handful of flash fiction stories.

 By the end of the term, students should be improved--perhaps dramatically so—in their own understanding of the art of short story writing.
 This will be achieved through assigned readings, peer reviews, class discussions and the students’ own attempts at writing short stories.
 Students should budget for photocopying.

 The Art of Fiction, John Gardner